 Age and rates

-As men get older, the likelihood of them developing ED increases, gradually during the younger years and then much more so after middle age.
-Before middle age (40 to 50 years old), about 2% of men have problems with erections, but after middle age, that number jumps to 20%.
+As men get older, the likelihood of them developing Erectile Dysfunction increases.
+At first, it’s gradual during the younger years and then much more so after middle age.
+Before middle age (40 to 50 years old), about 2% of men have problems with erections, but after, that number jumps to 20%.
 Beyond age 75, half of all men will struggle with ED.

 Anxiety and “performance”